 Avoid suspended compound adjectives; for example, "You can use any combination of upper- and lowercase letters in a password."
 Spell out "uppercase" and "lowercase."

-Parenthesis
+Parentheses

-Do not use parenthesis in titles.
+Do not use parentheses in titles.
 If a title uses an acronym, spell it out unless it is internationally known, such as IBM.
 You can use parenthesis to define an acronym in text.
 Avoid using parenthesis in text to define a parenthetical phrase, instead use commas.

 Punctuation in Bulleted Lists